 Leah Hochman (PhD 2000)

-Dr. Hochman is Assistant Professor of Jewish Thought on the HUC Los Angeles campus.
+Dr. Hochman is the Director of the Louchheim School for Judaic Studies at USC and Associate Professor of Jewish Thought at HUC/JIR, Los Angeles.
 Her scholarly interests include the intersections of thought, philosophy and religion, the relationships between religion and literature in fiction, memoir, and autobiography, Judaism in the Americas, and Jewish life and culture in contemporary Germany.
-Her doctoral work focused on the aesthetic theory of Moses Mendelssohn and her current project deals with the concepts of the Ugly and Ugliness in 18th century European thought.
-Before coming to HUC-JIR, Dr. Hochman taught at the University of Florida and Boston University.
+Her book, The Ugliness of Moses Mendelssohn: Aesthetics, Religion & Morality in the Eighteenth Century, which is a significant revision of her phd dissertation, was published by Routledge in 2014.
+Before teaching at HUC-JIR, Dr. Hochman taught at the University of Florida and Boston University.